In a Nutshell

 Based in Silicon Valley, Point is disrupting the traditional home equity loans market with a new way of helping homeowners cash in on their home’s value.
 It doesn’t offer home equity loans (HELs) or home equity lines of credit (HELOCs).
 Instead, it pays the homeowner for a portion of your equity and shares in the home’s appreciation (or depreciation) when the homeowner sells their home or decides to buy back Point’s portion of the equity.

-Point offers only one product, which it simply calls “Point.”
-Point isn’t a lender and it doesn’t offer loans.
+Point offers only one product, which it simply called a home equity investment.
+Point isn’t a lender and it doesn’t offer standard loans.
 It buys into your property as a partner and takes a cut when your home appreciates.
 Point is an alternative to a home equity loan or second mortgage, a secured loan in which the borrower’s home is used as collateral.
 With a HEL, the lender lends the borrower money in return for a portion of their equity, and the borrower’s equity increases as it makes monthly payments.
 With Point, there are no monthly repayments, and Point keeps its share of the equity until the homeowner sells the property or buys out Point.

 Here are some of Point’s notable features: